Damascus, Capital of Syria

-Yet, partially because of the internal civil war in Syria, Syria’s President Assad may decide that attacking Israel, probably in conjunction with support from Iran, is his best carnal option (which could include supporting Iran if it attacks Israel or Israel attacks it).
+Partially because of the internal civil war and this semi-siege on Damascus, Syria’s President may decide that attacking Israel, probably in conjunction with support from Iran, is his best option (which could include supporting Iran if it attacks Israel or Israel attacks it).
 Attacking Israel, however, will not be his best option (he should repent and probably leave office), though he may do that.
 The Bible suggests that Syria will support the coming final King of the South (Daniel 11:40-43; Ezekiel 30:1-8) and a change in or from the Assad regime will be necessary for this to happen–and it will come to pass.

 “And what I say to you, I say to all: Watch!”
 (Mark 13:37).

 Some articles of possibly related interest may include: